pongasoft/jamba/README.md

 ### Build & Deploy

 - simple script to build, test, validate, edit and install the plugin from the command line (see [jamba.sh (.bat)](https://jamba.dev/jamba.sh/)
-- build a **self contained** plugin that depends on the VST3 SDK
+- build a **self-contained** plugin that depends on the VST3 SDK
 - optionally builds a VST2 compatible plugin
 - optionally wraps the VST3 plugin into an Audio Unit plugin (macOS)
 - build a universal plugin for Apple Silicon support (macOS)
-- easily adds resources (images) in a cross platform way
+- easily adds resources (images) in a cross-platform way
 - easily write unit tests for your project
 - build on macOS and Windows 10
 - package your project as an archive (zip file) for production release